-No matter which way you slice it, clafoutis is a custard to be celebrated along with Julia (Mrs. Childs if you’re tasty).
-If not for the inescapable, out of control 100th birthday fanfare, for the perfectly acceptable reason to rain down a pound of confectioner’s sugar on fruit custard.Print
+No matter which way you slice it, clafoutis is a custard to be celebrated any day of the year, along with Julia (Mrs. Childs, if you’re tasty).
+If not for the inescapable, out of control birthday fanfare, for the perfectly great reason to rain down a pound of confectioner’s sugar on fruit custard.Print

 Classic clafoutis is thickened with wheat flour, and if Julia was still with us she’d most likely scoff at using gluten-free flours… but I’ve never had any complaints with either version.
 Both bake up creamy, silky and bursting with tart fruit!